zyteo/LighTide/readme.md

 ## Planning and Development Process
 Plan:
 App should have 3 useState, for sun/tide/map
-every click on map will update the coordinates for map (controlled input)
-1 useEffect, with 2 fetch API for sun/tide. changes the sun/tide state.
+every click on map will update the coordinates for map (controlled input) [Forward geocoding] 1 useEffect, with 2 fetch API for sun/tide. changes the sun/tide state.
 On every [toggle], which is button click